Search this site

 All vehicles, involved in an accident, no matter how minor, must leave the vehicles in the position of the accident.
-The Transit Police will come, evaluate and determine cause on the spot.
+The Transit Police (blue vehicle with yellow letters) will come, evaluate and determine who is at fault on the spot.
 Do not move your vehicle until the Police show up and direct you to do so.

-If you have an accident driving under an international driver's license that results in the injury of another party, and you were at fault, there is a good chance that your passport will be revoked and you will not be able to leave the country until the issue is resolved.
+If you have an accident while driving in Costa Rica under a foreign driver's license that results in the injury of another party, and you were at fault, there is a good chance that your passport will be revoked and you will not be able to leave the country until the issue is resolved.
 Resolution of the issue usually means a financial payout to the person and/or family that was injured.
 This could take weeks, months or even years.

 Unless you are in, or around San Jose, physical addresses do not exist.
-Googlemaps and Waze are the best ways to navigate, with Googlemaps being preferred.
+Googlemaps and Waze are the best ways to navigate when driving in Costa Rica, with Googlemaps being preferred.

 While Waze works fine, every time you turn your phone on to navigate, Waze has to download the maps and data.
 This may be great if you start out in an area with sufficient coverage, but it you have to start navigating from an area with poor cell service, or your phone locks up, requiring a restart, you could be without navigation.